 You and your support worker will meet regularly to think about what support you need and together we will work on a plan to achieve this.
 We will both review this support plan on a regular basis and will change it as you grow more used to living in our hostel and work towards finding your next place to live.

 You will be encouraged to drop into the office without an appointment between 10.30 and 13.00 from Tuesday to Friday to seek help, assistance and support from members of the Housing Team on housing related and sometimes personal matters.
-We advise that you use the PO Box address for all your mail because it is secure and you will always be able to collect it during these times.
+We advise that you use our headquarters address for all your mail because it is secure and you will always be able to collect it during these times.

 You can make an appointment to see a member of staff at any time Monday to Friday between 9.00 a.m. to 5 p.m.
 If you work and cannot meet during these times then we are able to make appointments at other times.